penrose/penrose/packages/docs-site/docs/bloom/tutorial/site_integration.md

 (Here, useCallback is necessary to prevent the anonymous function wrapping `buildMyDiagram` from changing every render, and therefore triggering `useDiagram` to rebuild the diagram every render);

-A couple things are going on here:
+A couple fo things are going on here:

 - The method `sharedInput` of `DiagramBuilder` takes a `SharedInput` and creates an otherwise normal diagram input, which can be used exactly like calling `input()`.